Characterising Semi-Simple Lie Algebras by Their Borel Nilpotent Radical: The Simple Case

-The next natural step is to look at the number of roots of height $i$ for general $i$, as it turns out those numbers are the same for $B_{n}$ and $C_{n}$ but do distinguish between $E_{6}$ and $B_{6},C_{6}$, specifically $E_{6}$ has $5$ roots of degree $4$ while $B_{6},C_{6}$ have $4$ such roots.
-Both those claims can be checked by writing down root systems. for $B_{6},C_{6}$ we will do this later, for $E_{6}$ one can for example use the representation in \cite{WE6}, we also refer to \cite[Appendix]{CMR} where the root posets for those root system are drawn, in particular one can see this result.
+Both claims can be checked by writing down root systems.
+For $B_{6},C_{6}$ we will do this later.One can also look at \cite[Appendix]{CMR} where root posets for those root systems are drawn, in particular, one can see this result.